pzivich/zEpid/docs/Time-Fixed Exposure.rst

     aipw.fit()
     aipw.summary()

-For further details and examples see this
-`tutorial <https://github.com/pzivich/Python-for-Epidemiologists/blob/master/3_Epidemiology_Analysis/c_causal_inference/1_time-fixed-treatments/5_AIPTW_intro.ipynb>`_
+AIPTW can also be paired with machine learning algorithms, particularly super-learner.
+The use of machine learning with AIPTW means we are making less restrictive parametric assumptions than all the model described above.
+For further details, using super-learner / sklearn with AIPTW, and examples see this `tutorial <https://github.com/pzivich/Python-for-Epidemiologists/blob/master/3_Epidemiology_Analysis/c_causal_inference/1_time-fixed-treatments/5_AIPTW_intro.ipynb>`_

 Targeted maximum likelihood estimation